afaan13/Attendance-Tracker-Releases/README.md

 * **`[🔒 Immutable]` Global Attendance Edit Lock:** Principals can toggle an administrative lock on historical attendance logs, preventing teachers from editing past records.
 * **`[📅 Intelligent]` Smart Holiday Management:**
   * Principals can schedule school-wide holidays on the central calendar.
+  * **Custom Aesthetic Integration:** When creating a holiday, administrators can select custom pastel color themes that automatically tint the daily view banners and highlight full columns in the monthly matrix.
   * Teachers are instantly shown a prominent warning banner on holiday dates.
   * Interactive attendance marking is automatically disabled during holidays to enforce data integrity.